jordanskole/ray-the-plant/README.md

 ## Tutorial

 1. Connect the Particle Photon
+2. Print values to serial
-2. Create the webhook
+3. Create the webhook
-3. Write the sketch
+4. Write the sketch
-4. Bonus Steps COMING SOON!
+5. Bonus Steps COMING SOON!
   1. Control a solenoid
   2. Build a web interface